 • Mint Julep.
 Put a tablespoon of your homemade simple syrup into a glass and muddle it with a dozen or so fresh mint leaves.
 Add a shot of bourbon and top the drink up with seltzer water.

 • Tequila Sunrise.
 Fill a glass with ice and a shot of tequila.
-Add in a couple shots of fresh squeezed orange juice and pour a splash of real cranberry juice (not cranberry cocktail) on top.
+Add in a couple of shots of fresh squeezed orange juice and pour a splash of real cranberry juice (not cranberry cocktail) on top.

 • Lime Rickey.
 To your tablespoon of homemade simple syrup, add the juice of one lime and a little more than half a shot of bitters.
 Top with a cup of seltzer water and enjoy!

 • Spiked Lemonade.
-Muddle a quarter cup of frozen berries with the juice of a lemon and a tablespoon of simple syrup in an 8 ounce glass.
+Muddle a quarter cup of frozen berries with the juice of a lemon and a tablespoon of simple syrup in an 8-ounce glass.
 Stir in a shot of vodka and top up the whole thing with seltzer.

 • Grapefruit Margarita.
 Put some ice cubes in your favorite margarita glass.
-Add a shot of tequila, the juice of a lime and the juice of half a grapefruit.
+Add a shot of tequila, the juice of a lime, and the juice of half a grapefruit.
 Top it up with a shot of orange liqueur.